rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 Select the material you want and hit the "**Queue**" button.
 Fill out the questions that follow to submit your print.
 Keep an eye on your email, staff will be in contact to confirm pricing and give an estimate lead time.

+When your print completes, it can be picked up from the **Atrium Makerspace** any time the space is open.

 <p class = "clear-float"></p>